 What treatment is there for chronic UTI?

 It can take time to find the right combination of treatment or treatments to successfully reduce your symptoms and the infection.
-We explain current treatment options for chronic UTI.

 How do I speak to my doctor about this?